paulahitz8/HoneyEngine/README.md

 HoneyEngine is a game engine created for our class "Game Engines" in our Video Game Design and Development Degree in CITM (UPC).
 For this last delivery we implemented scripting with LUA, a simple programming language that will manage our scripts.
 We implemented a communication method between the engine (C++) and the scripts (LUA), as well as an in-game text editor where the user can edit the scripts and attach them to game objects.
-Check bellow the TUTORIAL to know which steps to take to check this out.
+Check below the TUTORIAL to know which steps to take to check this out.

 Thank you to Alex Ávila and Bosco Barber for letting us use their Ko-Fi Engine as a base for the last delivery. :)
 ## Developers